micag2025/llmed_certification_FineTuneFlow/README.md

 - Model artifacts: saved & versioned
 - GPU utilization: tracked

+## Results & Benchmarks
-Baseline (BART-large CNN)  TABLE IN PROGRESS -THE SCORE ARE IN THE OUTPUTS
+Baseline (BART-large CNN)  TABLE IN PROGRESS -THE SCORES ARE IN THE OUTPUTS

 | Metric | Score |
 |---|---:|